Gusinje: History

 The toponym Hotina Gora (mountains of Hoti) in the Plav and Gusinje regions on the Lim river basin in 1330 is the first mention of the Hoti name in historical records in the chrysobulls of Dečani. Šufflay considers this region as the original area of settlement of Hoti from which they moved southwards.

 It is known that a medieval settlement was located in the territory of present-day Gusinje.
 Gusinje was mentioned as a caravan station on the Ragusa-Cattaro–Scutari–Peć route, in the 14th century.
 In historical record, Gusinje appears in 1485 in the defter of the sanjak of Scutari as a village in the vilayet of Plav, a hass-ı hümayun (imperial domain) that stood directly under the Ottoman Sultan.
 It had 96 households, 21 unmarried men and four widows.
 This was a big settlement compared to other villages in Montenegro and northern Albania.

 In oral tradition, the Nikaj are said to have replaced the Mavriqi when moving in to their modern territory.
 They were said to have steemed from Vajush near Shkodër settling in the mountain of Nikaj in the period of 1416-1500.
 With this most of the Mavriqi emigrated to the area of Gusinje.

 Gusinje stood at the intersection of the Ottoman trade routes between northern Albania, Montenegro and Kosovo.
 Thus, the trade that passed through Gusinje generated much wealth for the Sultan and the Ottoman officials who were granted taxing rights.
 This made the trade route a constant target for the Albanian tribal community (fis) of Kelmendi, which lived along the route as they were in rebellion against the Ottomans and were plundering their trade routes.
 Venetian diplomat Mariano Bolizza who travelled in the region reported that at the end of 1612 the building of the fortress of Gusinje - near which the modern town developed - was completed.
 The location was chosen because it stands at the convergence of pathways from Kelmendi.
-The original location of the fort was near the village of Grnćar/Gërnçar.
-Modern Gusinje stands ~6 km to the west and ~10 km to the north of the routes from the Kelmendi mountains (malet e Kelmendit) to modern Sandzak.
+The original location of the fort was near the village of Grnčar/Gërnçar.
+Modern Gusinje stands ~6 km to the west and ~10 km to the north of the routes from the Kelmendi mountains (malet e Kelmendit) to modern Sandžak.
 The surrounding villages to the west and south (Vusanje) are Kelmendi settlements.
 The fortress was built at the reguest of Sem Zaus, the Ottoman bey of Podgorica who wanted to stop the attacks of Kelmendi and to be able to travel freely in his domain.
 In 1614, Mariano Bolizza reported that the village had 100 households and a garrison of 237 men under Belo Juvanin.
 The fortress was also designed to stop the movement of the Kuči and Triepshi tribes in the Upper Lim valley.